infinum/frontend-handbook/JavaScript/Code quality.md

 Git hooks allow us to run scripts during various `git` commands.
 This verification step can be used to run various tools which ensure that the code satisfies some conditions before it is added to the repository.
 If the verification fails, the git command will abort.

 No matter which code quality tools we use, git hooks are a great way to run those tools.
 There are multiple ways to add git hooks.
 For JavaScript projects, we recommend using [husky](https://github.com/typicode/husky).
-Husky script are configured in `package.json`.
-Here is a most basic example which runs test before any code is pushed to the repository:
+Husky scripts are configured in `package.json`.
+Here is a basic example which runs `test` before any code is pushed to the repository:

 ```js
 // package.json